factyy/tus-ruby-client/README.md

 gem install tus-client
 ```

-Or place this line to your `Gemfile`:
+Or add this line to your `Gemfile`:
 ```rb
 gem "tus-client"
 ```